ArkadiYoskovitz/StraightShotMiniGame/README.md

 My version is a single player version build in java using the swing library.

-Not all that exiting, but it was an academic exercise for one of my courses.
+Not all that exciting, but it was an academic exercise for one of my courses.

 NOTE: Contains an example for a non Jlable bases ListCellRenderer implementation, thats not that common on line.